pgupta2050/autonomous_racing/README.md

 - `nlmpc_autorace_sim_allConstr.m` is the low level control simulation ros node

 ## Key dependencies:
-- `pdgplanner.py` should be in the same directory as `ilqr/` folder
+- `pdgplanner.py` should be in the same directory as `ilqr/` folder. ilqr code is used from https://github.com/anassinator/ilqr
 - `aiagent.py` requires Casadi in the appended path
 - ROS
 - MATLAB